GodinaVidya/Code-player/README.md

 # Code-player
-I have created a Code Player, which displays html, CSS, JavaScript and its output on the window
+I have created a Code Player, which displays html, CSS, JavaScript  editors and its output on the window